Brian W. Shukan: Tenure in Sudan

-The U.S. named Sudan a state sponsor of terrorism in 1993, when Omar al-Bashir was President of Sudan.
+The U.S. named Sudan a state sponsor of terrorism in 1993 when Omar al-Bashir was President of Sudan.
 Prime Minister Abdallah Hamdok “has repeatedly urged the West to end his country’s international pariah status ... (saying) it’s the only way to save the nation’s fragile democratic transition from a plunging economy.”
 By lifting sanctions, Sudan would be eligible for loans from the International Monetary Fund and World Bank.
-It has been said “Sudan needs up to $8 billion in foreign aid in the next two years and another $2 billion deposited as reserves to shore up the local currency.”
+It has been said, “Sudan needs up to $8 billion in foreign aid in the next two years and another $2 billion deposited as reserves to shore up the local currency.”

 To that end, Sudanese Assistant Undersecretary Elham Ahmed met with Shukan in October 2019 and “found herself repeating the same demand ... asking for a U.S. plan to end the designation.”
 On November 3, 2019, Shukan told Sudanese Foreign Minister Asma Abdalla “that there are attempts to remove Sudan from the U.S. list but that this ‘requires some time.’”.
-On October 31, 2019, Donald Trump renewed the state of national emergency on Sudan, keeping it on the list of State Sponsors of Terrorism (SST).
+On October 31, 2019, Donald Trump renewed the state of national emergency in Sudan, keeping it on the list of State Sponsors of Terrorism (SST).

 Ambassador to Benin

 On August 4, 2021, President Joe Biden nominated Shukan to be the next United States Ambassador to Benin.
 The Senate Foreign Relations Committee held hearings on his nomination on October 20, 2021.
 The committee reported him favorably on November 3, 2021.
 On December 18, 2021, he was confirmed by the United States Senate via voice vote.
-He presented his credentials to President of Benin Patrice Talon on May 5, 2022.
+He presented his credentials to President Patrice Talon on May 5, 2022.